King Lear and Metatheatre

 Kent.
 How do you sir?
 Stand you not so amaz’d:

-Will you lie down and rest upon the cushions?
+Will you lie down and rest upon the cushions?2

 Lear.
-I’ll see their trial first.
+I’ll see their3 trial first.
 Bring in their evidence.

 Edg.
 Let us deal justly.

 Lear.
-[Pointing to a joint stool.]
+[Pointing to a joint stool Kent is sitting on.]
 Arraign her first; ’tis Goneril.
-I here take my oath before this honourable assembly, she kick’d the poor King her father.
+I here take my oath before this honorable assembly, she kick’d the poor King her father.

 Fool.
 Come hither, mistress.
 Is your name Goneril?